ybayle/awesome-bioacoustic/README.md

 # Awesome Bioacoustic

-Very personal list of scientific references on bioacoustic studies, which is under construction.
+Very personal list of references on bioacoustic, which is under construction.
-It references mostly machine learning classification and datasets.
+It references mostly signal processing and machine learning scientific articles and datasets but also contains media-related post.
 The list is for my academic work but feel free to contribute!

 ### Birds